typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 #### Undefine a supertype

 When a type to be undefined is a supertype to something else, we must first undefine all its subtypes before undefining the supertype itself.
-You can use the same transaction to delete both the supertype and all its subtypes.
+We can use the same transaction to delete both the supertype and all its subtypes.

 <!-- test-ignore -->
 ```typeql